Can’t afford a space trip to Mars? A Namibia Safari is Way Better Anyway

-With the recent signing of an American law stating that manned missions to deep space, including to Mars, will be NASA’s primary goal, and the pumping of billions of dollars into the project, popular media has been aflutter with stories of missions to Mars.
-So you think you'd like a little vacay on the red planet, too?
+With the signing of an American law stating that manned missions to deep space, including to Mars, will be NASA’s primary goal, and the pumping of billions of dollars into the project, popular media has been aflutter with stories of missions to Mars.
+So you think you'd like a little vacation on the red planet, too?

 Space tourism - not for the budget-conscious traveller